 When it comes to buying a pre-built scraper, you save up on development team costs and maintenance, but as already mentioned – you will be relying on someone else to perform well for you.

-One of the easier ways to get job postings data is simply buying pre-scraped databases from data companies.
+One of the easier ways to get job postings data is simply buying pre-scraped databases from data companies that perform job scraping services.
 However, you will need to buy such data very frequently if you want to keep it fresh, as job openings are constantly changing and increasing.

-As there is not a lot to explain with the first two options, we’ll go over the first one, building and setting up a job crawler, in greater detail.
+As there is not a lot to explain with the last two options, we’ll go over the first one, building and setting up a job crawler, in greater detail.

 Job posting scraping: building your own infrastructure